Gloversville, New York: Demographics

 In the city, the population was spread out, with 23.4% under the age of 18, 7.6% under the age of 5, and 18.3% who were 65 years of age or older in 2020.
-For every 100 females, there were 102.5 males.
+Females were 50.4% of the population, males 49.6%.

 Gloversville's median age in 2018 was 40.5, higher than the national average of 38 in 2019.
 The estimated median household income from 2016 to 2020 was $38,620 and the per capita income was $21,973.
 The city's median value for housing units was $76,500 in 2020.
 An estimated 21.5% of the city lived at or below the poverty line.

 Religion

-According to Sperling's BestPlaces, less than 30% of Gloversville professes religious affiliation as of 2020.
-The largest religious group in Gloversville and its area is Christianity, mainly served by the Roman Catholic, United Methodist, Presbyterian, Latter-Day Saints, and Episcopal churches.
+According to Sperling's BestPlaces, less than 30% of Gloversville's residents have a religious affiliation as of 2020, far lower than the 70% who have a religious affiliation across Fulton County as a whole, making Gloversville one of the least religious places in the US.
+The largest religion that does exist in Gloversville and its surrounding area is Christianity, mainly served by the Roman Catholic, Episcopal, United Methodist and Presbyterian churches.
 Conservative evangelical churches in the area are the Southern Baptist Convention and Assemblies of God.
 The second largest religious group is Judaism, followed by adherents of eastern religions including Hinduism and Buddhism.

 Economy

-The city of Gloversville was once a major center for the glovemaking industry in the United States.
-Since the Great Depression, the city has struggled with a declining population, poverty, drugs, and violent crime.
+The city of Gloversville was once a major center for the glovemaking industry in the United States, with over 200 glovemaking companies in the city at its peak.
+Since the 1950s, and accelerating in pace during the 1980s and 1990s, it has increasingly struggled with deindustrialization.
+Gloversville has also suffered from a declining population, poverty, drugs, and violent crime.
 During the late 2010s and early 2020, the city has proposed numerous economic redevelopment plans to stem its decline.

+From 1931–2005, the town was also the home of a record-pressing plant that was founded by Brunswick Radio Corporation.
+In 1953, the plant was owned by American Decca Records, which became MCA Records in 1973 and merged with the PolyGram family of labels in 1999 to become Universal Music.